TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "FR Anime FanSub - [Click to show/hide]"

-    Known good groups that are doing only FanSub and in good quality.
+    Known good groups that only do FanSub in good quality.

 ??? example "JSON - [Click to show/hide]"